The Dispensationalist Problem, Part 4

 Notwithstanding the “debate” format, Wilson and Deace seemed almost terrified to disagree with each other.
 What was more interesting than their mutual admiration society was the mood of the audience.
 The young people at Turning Point are decidedly turning against Christian Zionism.
 I think they are figuring out that it has always been a fraud and a con.

-If Trump were doing in his second term what he did in his first term—helping Israel by moving our U.S. embassy to Jerusalem, recognizing Israel’s claim to the Golan Heights, and negotiating the Abraham Accords to bring peace between Israel and the Arabs, but not fighting wars of choice on Israel’s behalf—the debate between the Christian Zionists and the supersessionists of the mainstream Christian tradition (including Seventh-day Adventists) would be an obscure theological curiosity.
-But given how things are going, a belief system held by millions of conservative American Christians that teaches them that the modern state of Israel is biblical Israel and is still God’s chosen, special people, far above criticism or reproach, will, and ought to be, subject to a great deal of scrutiny.
+If Trump were doing in his second term what he did in his first term—helping Israel by moving our U.S. embassy to Jerusalem, recognizing Israel’s claim to the Golan Heights, and negotiating the Abraham Accords to bring peace between Israel and the Arabs, but not fighting wars of choice on Israel’s behalf—the debate between the Christian Zionists and the supersessionists of mainstream Christian tradition (which includes Seventh-day Adventists) would be an obscure theological curiosity.
+But given how things are going, a belief system held by millions of conservative American Christians that teaches them that the modern state of Israel is biblical Israel and is still God’s chosen, special people, far above criticism or reproach, will be, and ought to be, subject to a great deal of scrutiny.

-One of the questions that came up was the genetic source of Ashkenazi Jews, which are the large majority of Jews (of the approximately 15.3 million Jews in the world today, up to 70% are Ashkenazim; before the Holocaust, over 90% of all Jews were Ashkenazim).
+One of the questions that came up (at the 25:45 mark) was the genetic source of Ashkenazi Jews, which are the large majority of Jews (of the approximately 15.3 million Jews in the world today, up to 70% are Ashkenazim; before the Holocaust, over 90% of all Jews were Ashkenazim).
 One theory is that the Ashkenazim originated from a mass conversion of Khazars during the late Middle Ages.
 Which raises the question: if God made promises to the genetic descendants of Abraham, how do those promises bind God (or us) with regard to those who converted to Judaism during the Christian era who are not genetic descendants of Abraham?
 I recall that Dr. Walter Veith once looked into that question, and was roundly denounced as a conspiracy theorist (by me among the rest) for doing so.

 Wilson fielded this question, not Deace, and handled it by saying that what matters is not genetic descent from Abraham but rather being converted to God’s covenant with Abraham.
 Being converted to the covenant is what matters, not biological descent.
 That sounds reasonable, but: 1) Christian Zionists believe that Jews are specially blessed by virtue of physical descent from Abraham, and 2) Scripture plainly states that God’s promise, God’s covenant, was not to Abraham’s seeds, plural, but to Abraham’s seed, singular, which is Jesus Christ.
 (Acts 3:25-26; Gal.
 3:16).
 Where does that leave those who are not in Christ, whether physical descendants of Abraham or converts to Judaism?
 Obviously, they are outside of that covenant.